DexterHuang/Arclight-City/update-log.md

 ### 0.0.34

+-  Added a new battle track available during January
+-  Fixed issue with Hideout Raid reward showing incorrectly
+-  Fixed Hideout Raid giving more reward then is displayed
 -  You will now receive small amount of NPC Affinity when liking their Chirp post.
--  Added a new battle track available during January
 -  Adjusted UI and misc bug fixes
 -  Fixed issue with battle tracks not showing correctly